ColoursofOSINT/ColoursofOSINT.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
 This is my personal website.
-My hobbies are OSINT, open-source software and cybersecurity.
+My hobbies are OSINT, FOSS and cybersecurity.

 Here are some of the websites I find the most interesting: